MicrosoftDocs/query-docs/query-languages/dax/next-function-dax.md

     [MonthNumberOfYear]
 ```

-NextNextInternetSalesAmount is added as a Visual Caculation that returns SalesAmount of the next next row on ROWS axis, that resets on the lowest parent.
-On Year and Month level, it returns the SalesAmount of the next next month within the current year; for the last two months of the year, it returns blank.
-On Year level, it returns SalesAmount of the next next year of the current year; for the last two years, it returns blank.
+NextInternetSalesAmount is added as a visual calculation that returns the SalesAmount of the next row on ROWS axis, that resets on the lowest parent.
+On Year and Month level, it returns the SalesAmount of the next month within the current year; for the last month of the year, it returns blank.
+On Year level, it returns the SalesAmount of the next year of the current year; for the last year, it returns blank.

 ## Related content